OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Overview

-Tapjacking is a vulnerability wherein the malicious application leverages screen overlay feature of android to capture user taps, keystrokes.
-That is because an active screen overlay can listen for taps and intercept any information being passed in the underlying activity.
+Tapjacking is a vulnerability in which the malicious application abuses the screen overlay feature of Android to capture user taps and keystrokes.
+This is possible because an active screen overlay can listen for taps and intercept any information being passed in the underlying activity.

 #### Static analysis